ISA-88

 S88, shorthand for ANSI/ISA-88, is a standard addressing batch process control.
-It is a design philosophy for describing equipment, and procedures.
-It is not a standard for software, it is equally applicable to manual processes.
+It is a design philosophy for describing equipment and procedures.
+It is not a standard for software and is equally applicable to manual processes.
 It was approved by the ISA in 1995 and updated in 2010.
 Its original version was adopted by the IEC in 1997 as IEC 61512-1.

 The current parts of the S88 standard include: